DaniKandie/wireframing/README.md

 It includes detailed elements such as colors, images, icons, and styled text.
 This makes it visually close to the final product.
 High-fidelity wireframes are typically used in the **later stages** of design to present how the product will look and feel before development starts.

+---

+## Wireframing Tools

+There are many tools you can use to make wireframes.
+Some popular ones include:

+- **Figma**
+- Adobe XD
+- Balsamiq
+- Sketch
+- Pencil Project

+### Why Use Figma?

+Figma is one of the best tools for wireframing because:

+- It works online in your browser
+- It lets multiple people design together (real-time collaboration)
+- It has ready-made elements you can drag and drop
+- You can create both wireframes and full prototypes

+Figma is simple to use and great for beginners!